JerJohn15/Bookstore-Website-Simulator/README.md

 -	**Programming Languages:** Java, JDBC, MySQL
 - **Junit**

 **Note:** I've created some SQL files containing the database tables needed for the database.
 You will need to import them using MySQL Workbench.
-To download the files, go [here](https://drive.google.com/folderview?id=0B_Mzb0tpEYLWeGcyMHc3cFFlZ3M&usp=sharing)
+To download the files, go [here](https://drive.google.com/folderview?id=0B_Mzb0tpEYLWeGcyMHc3cFFlZ3M&usp=sharing).
+If those links no longer work, there are code snipetts on my [wiki](https://github.com/JerJohn15/Bookstore-Website-Simulator/wiki/MySQL-Table-Specs) page to build the tables manually.

 ###Project Setup